Will or Revocable Living Trust – Which is Best for Me?

 Benefits and Limitations of Wills

-Wills are relatively simple and cost-effective to create, which makes them appealing and accessible to many people.
+Wills are easy and cost-effective to create.
+This makes them appealing and accessible to many people.
 Once you sign your will, you’re done.
 You tuck it away but review it periodically to ensure it’s still accomplishing your estate planning goals.
-If something changes, you can update your Will to address those changes.
+If something changes in your life, you can update your Will to address those changes.

-There are no assets to transfer while you are living.
+There are no assets to transfer while you are alive.
 That won’t happen until after you die during the probate process.
-So, although Will-based plans don’t require as much of a financial investment upfront, they can result in costs and delays associated with probate proceedings, which may ultimately outweigh any initial savings.
+Although Will-based plans don’t require as much of a financial investment upfront, they can result in costs and delays associated with probate after you die, which may ultimately outweigh any initial savings.

 Benefits and Limitations of Living Trusts

-Revocable Living Trusts provide several significant benefits that distinguish them from traditional wills.
-During your lifetime, you maintain full control of your property.
-The trust can specify exactly how your assets should be managed during periods of incapacity, and your chosen successor trustee can step in without court intervention when needed.
+Revocable Living Trusts provide several significant benefits that distinguish them from Wills.
+During your life, you remain in full control of your property.
+The trust can specify exactly how your assets will be managed if you become incapacitated, and your successor trustee can step in when necessary without court intervention.

 However, revocable living trusts require a bigger financial investment and time commitment initially because there are more documents to prepare and assets to transfer.
 You’ll still have a Will, but an abbreviated one called a pour-over Will.
 The purpose of a pour-over Will purpose is to act as a safety net.
 It captures anything left out of the Revocable Trust and pours it into your Trust at death.
 Your operating document will be your Trust Agreement, which will outline not only how your property will be distributed after you die, but also how it will be managed while you are living.